YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - binary data stored in a repository
-2. tree - TODO
+2. tree - objects that point from blob to blob, or even other trees, connecting different versions.
+Represents a level of a directory
-3. commit - TODO
+3. commit - an edit to a blob, that is followed by commentary of the changes between the previous and current version
-4. repo - TODO
+4. repo - a place to store various parts of a project
-5. hash - TODO
+5. hash - An identifier calculated by shrinking a long string from the blob to a small string